BodiAugustus/ashley_defi/README.md

 #116.
 Constructed prrof from email and course hash - compared with proof and if matching course is shown as verified using proofToCheck.
 Tested verification, successful.

 #117.
 Created VerificationInput component to fix bug of all inputs having same email field values.
 Disabled manage courses data fetching for non-admin accounts.

+#118.
+Created new administrator function to retrieve accounts and check for admin, if not, then redirect.
+Created useAdmin function in web3/index.js.
+Hid managecourse breadcrumb.
+Created BreadCrumbItem function inside breadcrumbs.